ryang-phunware/maas-ads-ios-sdk/README.md

 MaaS Advertising has a dependency on MaaSCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS framesworks to the 'Vendor/Phunware' directory.
-This directory should contain MaaSCore.framework and MaaSAdvertising.framework  as well as any other MaaS frameworks that you are using.
+This directory should contain MaaSCore.framework and MaaSAdvertising.framework, as well as any other MaaS frameworks that you are using.

 **In the Build Settings for your target, you must include the following "Other Linker Flags:" -ObjC**